parsonsmatt/parsonsmatt.github.io/_posts/2019-08-30-why_functor_doesnt_matter.markdown

 Some people strengthen their complaint with moral urgency: `Functor` is a confusing word,

-- *and* it makes it more difficult for people to learn Haskell, (it doesn't)
+- *and* it makes it more difficult for people to learn Haskell,
-- *and* this makes Haskell an elitist, non-inclusive language, (it is, but this isn't why)
+- *and* this makes Haskell an elitist, non-inclusive language,
-- *and* if we just used "my favorite term" instead, it wouldn't be a problem! (sorry but your favorite term betrays a misunderstanding of the concept)
+- *and* if we just used "my favorite term" instead, it wouldn't be a problem!

 So, let's talk about names.
 What are they?